Hielscher Ultrasonics

 It may not be possible to drive a larger sonotrode at the same amplitude as far more power will be required to do so, possibly resulting in the shutdown of the unit due to overload.
 In this case the size of the sonotrode has to be reduced or a higher power unit be obtained.

-The input ultrasound intensity (at any given power setting) decreases with increasing surface area (larger sonotrodes), where as the ultrasonic power intensity increases with decreasing surface area, or to put it another way, a smaller sonotrode puts a lot of ultrasonic power into a small area, where as a larger sonotrode spreads the power over a larger area.
+The ultrasound intensity (at any given power setting) decreases with increasing surface area (larger sonotrodes), where as the ultrasonic power intensity increases with decreasing surface area, or to put it another way, a smaller sonotrode puts a lot of ultrasonic power into a small area, where as a larger sonotrode spreads the power over a larger area.

-When the homogeniser is used the total work done on the sample is a combination of the power input of the homogeniser, the volume of the sample and the time it is exposed.
+When the homogenizer is used the total work done on the sample is a combination of the power input of the homogenizer, the volume of the sample and the time it is exposed.
 In order to get reproducible results, we must consider all three parameters.
 Do not expect to put the device in a small cup full of liquid for two minutes and then get the same result in a litre of liquid over the same time period!
 Equally remember that with small sample sizes and high power inputs, the temperature of the sample will rise quickly.
-For temperature sensitive samples it is better to use lower power settings over longer periods, allowing the energy inputted by the homogeniser as heat to be dissipated.
+For temperature sensitive samples it is better to use lower power settings over longer periods, allowing the energy inputted by the homogenizer as heat to be dissipated.

 Overheating the sample may well cause some of the very aromas you are trying to capture to escape the system.

 High power inputs may also cause the degradation of the sample, as can be seen when using certain oils.
-Oils when exposed to the high energy inputs at the tip of the homogeniser can break down resulting in a highly unpleasant taste which can only be described as the taste of electrical burning!
+Oils when exposed to the high energy inputs at the tip of the homogenizer can break down resulting in a highly unpleasant taste which can only be described as the taste of electrical burning!

 For temperature sensitive materials cooling of the sample will improve the results such as by using an ice bath or the inclusion of some dry ice into the sample.
 Using lower power inputs over a longer period helps disperse the energy released into the system as does using the unit in pulse mode which allows some cooling between each burst of ultrasound.

-Amplitude control
+Amplitude Control

 In this mode the user chooses the % of maximum amplitude required for the sonotrode.
 The electronics will then attempt to drive the sonotrode at that amplitude and will adjust the input power of the device to maintain the required amplitude at the sonotrode.
 If the sonotrode surface area is too large to be driven at this amplitude with the available power of the unit, the amplitude will not reach the set value and may shut down if an overload condition is reached.